cmpilato/thotkeeper/README.md

     wxWidgets cross-platform GUI library

-For a complete list of dependecies (required and optional) and the specific versions thereof that ThotKeeper needs, see the `INSTALL` file in the root of your ThotKeeper package.
+For a complete list of dependecies (required and optional) and the specific versions thereof that ThotKeeper needs, see the [INSTALL.md](./INSTALL.md) file in the root of your ThotKeeper package.

 ## History ##